 -- Ludo Bagman, totally missing the feverishly busy Ministry wizards all around (GF7)

-FIrst Ludo then Crouch come by the campfire at the Weasley’s campsite and talk about the pressures and problems of putting on the World Cup event.
-Bagman is offering odds on the upcoming match.
-Arthur and the twins place wagers.
-Percy tries to sound important, but Mr Crouch calls him by the wrong name which settles him down a little.
+First Ludo Bagman, and then Barty Crouch, come by the campfire at the Weasley’s campsite and talk about the pressures and problems of putting on the World Cup event.
+Percy Weasley tries to sound important around Mr. Crouch, his boss, but Crouch calls him by the wrong name, “Weatherby”, which settles him down a little.
+Crouch is concerned and care-worn over the amount of effort it has taken.

 It seems odd that Crouch, who knows Arthur Weasley very well and who must know whose campsite he's visiting, forgets the name Weasley.
 Maybe he forgot that Percy was Arthur's son.
 After all, Percy's personality is quite unlike that of the rest of the Weasleys.